portillanath/Prophage_phylogenomics/README.md

-This is ouy Phylogenomics Project
+This is our Phylogenomics Project

-Run Propahge_phylogenomics.Rmd
+First We want predict tentative mark genes using VconTACT2, follow the file "Run Propahge_phylogenomics.Rmd"